ArthurPieri/arthurpieri.github.io/content/Python - Mutable and Immutable types.md

 ## A more detailed explanation

 ### Variables, memory, and scope
 When working with variables, we are actually working with memory blocks.
-And so when I initiate a variable 'x' what happens under the hood is that we get a memory block, save the value there and keep a reference to that block.
+And so when I initiate a variable 'x', what happens under the hood is that we get a memory block, save the value there and keep a reference to that block.
 Something like:
 ```python
 x = 3
 ```
 What Python and your OS do is:
-1. Search for a free memory address, something like 0x9c001f
+1. Search for a free memory address, something like 0x9c001f *
 2. Assign the value '3' to that memory address
 3. Return the address and assign it to the variable x
+> [!info]- \* about memory address
+> \* Python is a bit more clever than this, so if you want to save the same object into different variables, it will point to the same memory address, but when you change one of those variables if it is immutable, it will point to a different address

+> - These steps will happen to every single variable.
+The big difference is that the variable will receive the memory address for an object(the value itself) for immutable types.

+> - While for mutable types, it receives just the reference to that memory block.
+And changes are made to that single object stored in that address and referenced by one or more variables.

+> [!attention]
+> Sometimes mutable variables will extrapolate the scope on which they are defined without using the keyword 'Global.'